jamesmcginnis/lima-lights-card/README.md

 **No lights appear in the editor**
 - Ensure your entities are in the `light` domain (entity IDs starting with `light.`)

+**Lights don't appear under an area heading**
+- Check that the entity or its device is assigned to an area in **Settings → Areas, Labels & Zones**.
+Entities with no area are grouped under *No Area*

 **Brightness slider doesn't appear**
 - The slider only appears for lights that report a `brightness` attribute.
 Lights that only support on/off will show just the toggle button